 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses during the reporting periods.
-Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the accrual for research and development expenses, the research and development tax credit receivable, the Strimvelis loss provision, share-based compensation, operating lease assets and liabilities, and income taxes.
+Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the accrual for research and development expenses, the research and development tax credit receivable, share-based compensation, operating lease assets and liabilities, and income taxes.
 The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including sales, expenses, reserves and allowances, manufacturing, clinical trials, research and development costs and employee-related costs, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19, as well as the economic impact on local, regional, national and international customers and markets.
-The Company has made estimates of the impact of COVID-19 within the Company's financial statements and there may be changes to those estimates in future periods.
-As of the date of issuance of these unaudited condensed consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update estimates, judgments or revise the carrying value of any assets or liabilities.
+The Company has made estimates of the impact of COVID-19 within the Company's financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update estimates, judgments or revise the carrying value of any assets or liabilities.
 Actual results may differ from these estimates.

-Foreign currency translation
+Foreign currency

 The reporting currency of the Company is the U.S. dollar.
 The Company has determined the functional currency of the parent company, Orchard Therapeutics plc, is the U.S. dollar because it predominantly raises finances and expends cash in U.S. dollars.
 The functional currency of the Company's subsidiary operations is the applicable local currency.
 Transactions in foreign currencies are translated into the functional currency of the subsidiary in which they occur at the foreign exchange rate in effect on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are translated into the functional currency of the relevant subsidiary at the foreign exchange rate in effect on the balance sheet date.
 Non-monetary assets and liabilities denominated in foreign currencies that differ from the functional currency are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
-The Company recorded realized and unrealized foreign currency transaction losses of \$6.8 million and \$3.5 million for the three months ended March 31, 2020 and 2019, respectively, which is included in other income (expense) in the condensed consolidated statements of operations and comprehensive loss.
+The Company recorded realized and unrealized foreign currency transaction gains of \$5.9 million and \$1.0 million for the three months ended September 30, 2020 and 2019, respectively.
+The Company recorded realized and unrealized foreign currency transaction gains of \$5.9 million and \$1.1 million for the nine months ended September 30, 2020 and 2019, respectively.
+These amounts are included in other income (expense) in the condensed consolidated statements of operations and comprehensive loss.